“The business that considers itself immune to the necessity for advertising sooner or later finds itself immune to business.”

 Plus the dozens of other variables.
 A good ads manager will know what to test first.

 When you’re testing, most of what you will do will fail!
-Those failures will cost you money.
-Yes, it will give you heartburn.
+Yes, those failures will cost you money.
 But remember, it’s an investment.
 You’re collecting data so you can hit a home run with your ads after the testing phase is complete.

 How much should you budget for testing?
 That depends on too many factors to give you a short answer, but think of it this way: The more budget you can set aside for testing, the faster you’ll get results.